seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IACHIMO**
 The cloyed will,
 That satiate yet unsatisfied desire, that tub
-Both fill’d and running, ravening first the lamb
+Both fill'd and running, ravening first the lamb
 Longs after for the garbage.

 **IMOGEN**